Getting Started

-1. Go to csvgetter.comarrow-up-right and click Sign Up.
+1. Go to [csvgetter.com](https://csvgetter.com) and click **Sign Up**.

 2. Sign in with your Google account or email.